closureOSS/webpush-csharp/README.md

 ```

 > **Note:** `SendNotificationAsync()` you don't need to define a payload, and this
-method will work without a GCM API Key and / or VAPID keys if the push service
+method will work without a VAPID keys if the push service supports it.
-supports it.

 ### Input